Chicken Raising Tips for Beginners

 Positive experiences.

-We can’t always protect our kids from hard things, but we can give our kids a healthy lifestyle and positive experiences.
+We can’t always protect our kids from difficult things, but we can provide them with a healthy lifestyle and positive experiences.
 Chickens are one of many ways to do this!